Cerebral arteriovenous malformation

 Risk of non-hemorrhagic complications like focal neurological deficit increases with a long pial course of draining vein, arterial steal, mass effect of AVM like hydrocephalus and with perinidal gliosis.6

 Treatment and prognosis

 Treatment options and rate of complications are dictated in part by the Spetzler-Martin grade.
 In general, the three options available are:

 - endovascular occlusion

-Occasionally AVMs have been known to spontaneously resolve 2, usually in the setting of intracranial haemorrhage resulting presumably in venous compression and thrombosis.
-The annual risk of haemorrhage for an untreated AVM is ~ 3%.
-It results from flow-related aneurysm, intra-nidal aneurysm or venous thrombosis (rarely).
+Occasionally, AVMs have been known to spontaneously resolve 2, usually in the setting of intracranial hemorrhage, resulting presumably in venous compression and thrombosis.
+The annual risk of hemorrhage for an untreated AVM is 2-3%, resulting from a flow-related aneurysm, intra-nidal aneurysm, or venous thrombosis (rarely).

-Following haemorrhage the risk of a further bleed in the next 12 months is up to 18% 5.
+Following hemorrhage, the risk of a further bleed in the next 12 months is up to 18% 5.